Migrant Children Allegedly Fed Burritos Instead Of Age-Appropriate Food, Elijah Cummings Claims

 House Democrats are again raising concerns over the treatment of migrants who have been detained by the United States government after the lawmakers they were barred by the Department of Homeland Security (DHS) from visiting the facilities, per a report from CNN on Thursday.

-In a letter sent to the Department of Homeland Security by Maryland Rep. Elijah Cummings, who is the House Oversight Committee Chairman, the Democrat lawmaker alleged that detained children were being fed burritos rather than age-appropriate food.
-According to the letter, a burrito was also allegedly fed to an detained infant in custody.
+In a letter sent to the Department of Homeland Security by Maryland Rep. and House Oversight Committee Chairman Elijah Cummings, the Democrat lawmaker alleged that detained children were being fed burritos rather than age-appropriate food.
+According to the letter, a burrito was also fed to a detained infant in custody.

 “One detainee alleged that a Border Patrol agent told a child who had spilled soup that the child would not receive more food unless the child drank the soup off the floor,” Cummings wrote, per CNN.
 “Detainees at Border Patrol facilities also told committee staff that they were pressured into signing documents in English without translation and denied access to telephones.”

-Cummings also claimed that young children were kept in cold rooms and parents of young children were not given adequate access to diapers, per CNN.
+Cummings also claimed that young children were kept in cold rooms and parents of young children were not given adequate access to diapers.

 According to CNN, DHS did not respond to Cummings’ accusations.